OnePageCRM/OnePageCRM.github.io/_posts/2014-05-28-the-beauty-of-ultrahook.md

 While webhooks are providing new and exciting ways for us to develop web applications and have them integrate with each other, it can often be quite tiresome to push your entire project to a development server just to test every little fix you make.
 "But why push to the development server each time" I hear you cry out!
-"why not just test on the localhost where its quick and easy to test new code."
+"Why not just test on the localhost where its quick and easy to test new code."
 Well I can't argue with you there, but unfortunatley webhooks can't send data to your localhost.
 If only there was a way of connecting public webhooks with those located on your localhost.

 *Enter stage left: Ultrahook*

 Ultrahook is a brilliant tool that can connect public webhooks with development webhooks located on the localhost.
-Amazing! but a tool that useful must be pretty expensive and it probably takes a few days to sign up, set up and integrate it into my application, right?
+Amazing!
+But a tool that useful must be pretty expensive and it probably takes a few days to sign up, set up and integrate it into my application, right?
 Wrong!
 Ultrahook is completley free and takes a grand total of 5 minutes configuration, 3 if your a fast typer.
  "Well It all sounds fantastic, if only there was somehwere I could go to read more about this" I hear you sigh, well you're in luck!
 It just so happens that the rest of this blog post does just that!